Codecademy/docs/content/python/concepts/strings/terms/strip/strip.md

   - 'paths/computer-science'
 ---

 The **`.strip()`** method removes any whitespace at the beginning and end of a string.
-It’s also possible to specify which characters will be removed; otherwise, all whitespaces will be removed.
+Optionally, a string of characters can be passed in as an argument to remove those characters instead.
+Otherwise, all whitespaces will be removed.

+> **Note**: The .strip() method removes specified characters only when they appear as the outermost leading and trailing characters in the string.

 ## Syntax